Advanced-computer-lab-2024/CariGo/README.md

 - **/:id :** a get request that returns all the info of a single user identified bu their id
 - **/upload-documents :** a post request for users who are not tourist to upload documents to be reviewed by an admin
 - **/changePassword :** a patch request to change a logged in user's password
-- **/UpdateWallet :** a patch request to change a user's wallet value
 - **/RedeemPoints :** a patch request to handle user reedeming points

 ### admin